aerospike-community/aerospike-perseus/README.md

 To use these scripts, you must install and configure Aerolab on your machine: https://github.com/aerospike/aerolab.
 Follow the https://github.com/aerospike/aerolab/blob/master/docs/GETTING_STARTED.md guide to install and configure aws-cli.

 After the setup is complete, open a terminal and cd to the aerolab directory in this repository.
-Open the configure.sh file.
-The options are self-explanatory.
-You don't need to change anything except SEC_GROUP and SUBNET.
-Modify these two values based on your AWS account.

-HINT: Use the default subnet and Security Group of the region you want to use.

-NOTE: The Security Group should allow ALL TRAFFIC inside the security group, SSH from 0.0.0.0/0, and Custom TCP from 3000 on 0.0.0.0/0.
+You don't need to change anything to run the demo, but if you want you can modify configure.sh file to change the specifications of the demo.
+The options in this file are self-explanatory.

 Now run:
 ```./setup.sh```